Have you ever considered taking sleeping pills to help with your sleep problems?

 Instead of just addressing the symptoms of your sleep issues, you have to learn to identify and address the root causes of your sleep problems.
 That's how you get long-lasting results.

-For me that means I went from having trouble sleeping even when conditions were perfect — I literally traveled with my own blackout blinds, sound machine, pillow and other stuff — to now I can sleep just about anywhere as long as the room isn't hot and I have a sleep mask.
+For me that means I went from having trouble sleeping even when conditions were perfect — I literally traveled with my own blackout blinds, sound machine, pillow, and a long list of other stuff — to now I can sleep just about anywhere as long as the room isn't hot and I have a sleep mask.